AmberRK/FamilyFrame/SDP.md

 ### 4.5 Log in
 1. Name: Log in
 2. Actor: User, admin
-3. Entry condition: User has an account
+3. Entry condition: Person has an account
-4. Exit condition: User is logged in to the site
+4. Exit condition: Person is logged in to the site
 5. Flow of events:
-    1. User
+    1. Person
 6. Special Requirements

-### 4.6 Delete user
+### 4.6 Delete self
 1. Name: Delete user
-2. Actor: User, admin
+2. Actor: User
 3. Entry condition: User has an account
 4. Exit condition: User's account and trees are deleted, shared trees remain
 5. Flow of events: